stremovsky/ultimate-resources-android-devs/README.md

 - ##### Giving App Demos

  * [Vysor](https://www.vysor.io) : It offers a nice [Chrome Extension](https://chrome.google.com/webstore/detail/vysor/gidgenkbbabolejbgbpnhbimgjbffefm?authuser=1) which allows you to easily view and control your Android on your computer.
 You can use it to show demo with screen sharing.

+- Apk Optimizers

+ * [Redex](https://github.com/facebook/redex) : Android bytecode (dex) optimizer originally developed at Facebook.
+An APK optimized by ReDex should be smaller and faster than its source.

 #### Android Internals